 As you can see, there are many industries and many types of jobs that you can do with physical, neurological, or psychological disabilities.

 There are also numerous resources available for disabled people looking for a new job.
-If you are still a little nervous or unsure about the process, contact your local recruiting agency.
+Contact your local recruiting agency if you are still a little nervous or unsure about the process.